 - **### Worksheet Content (Example):**

-- (Provide text, questions, matching exercises, etc.)
+- (Provide text, questions, matching exercises, etc., using B1 vocabulary and structures)

 - **### Dialogue Script (Example):**